 JASON OLDAK // DIRECTOR OF PHOTOGRAPHY

-The entire filmmaking process is collaborative, creative, and extremely fulfilling on so many levels.
-Jason enjoy’s more than anything, working alongside passionate artists to help visualize their script in a daring and impactful way.
-Always thinking out of the box and off the cuff.
+“The entire filmmaking process is collaborative, creative, and extremely fulfilling on so many levels,” Jason explains.
+“I enjoy, more than anything, working alongside passionate artists to help visualize their script in a daring and impactful way.
+An integral part of the process is constantly thinking outside of the box and off the cuff.”